 It is always difficult choosing a university.
 There are a number of factors to take into consideration, which should include:

 With over 130 universities now offering undergraduate courses in the UK, graduate employers only have the resource to target a limited number.
 Results (from High Fliers Research) show that the top graduate employers target between 10-25 universities each.
-Accounting & professional services and law firms publicise their vacancies in the largest number of universities whilst media and consulting firms were represented at the fewest.
+Accounting & professional services, public sector, retail and law firms publicise their vacancies in the largest number of universities whilst media and consulting firms were represented at the fewest.

-Interestingly, when compared to the rankings in The Times & Sunday Times Good University Guide, Oxford and Cambridge are ranked in 1st and 2nd place but Nottingham and Manchester fail to make the top 15, yet are ranked 1st and 2nd by employers.
+Interestingly, when compared to the rankings in The Times & Sunday Times Good University Guide, Oxford and Cambridge are ranked in 1st and 2nd place but Manchester and Birmingham are ranked 25 and 15 respectively, yet are ranked 1st and 2nd by employers.
 By contrast St Andrews and Lancaster, which are ranked in the top 15 in the University Guide, do not appear in the employers top 25 universities.

 Universities with the best graduate employment records?